-In July several newspapers published information leaked from a DCEC investigation of DIS Director Isaac Kgosi.
+The press continued to publish information leaked from a Directorate on Corruption and Economic Crime (DCEC) investigation of DIS Director Isaac Kgosi, a story first reported in July 2014.
 The documents allegedly demonstrated substantive links to corruption and money laundering.
-At year's end Kgosi retained his position, and the DCEC had not initiated any actions against him.
-Local newspapers continued to publish reports on Kgosi's finances.
+At year's end Kgosi retained his position, and the DCEC had not initiated any action against him.